arturbenevides/MSc_Geophysics/README.md

 - [ ] Cagniard, L (1953).
 Basic theory of the magnetotelluric method of geophysical prospecting.
 Geophysics 18: 605-645.

 - [ ] Tikhonov, A. N. (1950).
 The determination of the eletrical properties of deep layers of the Earth's crust.
 Dokl.
 Acad.
 Nauk.
 SSR 73: 295-297 (in Russian).
 (1986).
 On determining eletrical characteristics of the deep layers of the Earth's crust.
 In Manetotelluric Methods, ed.
 K. Vozoff.
 Tulsa: Society of Exploration Geophysicists, pp. 2-3.
-- [x] Padilha, Antonio L., et al. "Deep magnetotelluric signatures of the early Neoproterozoic Cariris Velhos tectonic event within the Transversal sub-province of the Borborema Province, NE Brazil."
-Precambrian Research 275 (2016): 70-83.
+- [x] Padilha, Antonio L., et al. (2014) "Deep magnetotelluric signatures of the early Neoproterozoic Cariris Velhos tectonic event within the Transversal sub-province of the Borborema Province, NE Brazil."
+Precambrian Research 275: 70-83.

+- [x] Santos, Andrea CL, et al. (2014) "Deep structure of a stretched lithosphere: Magnetotelluric imaging of the southeastern Borborema province, NE Brazil."
+Tectonophysics 610: 39-50.

 ### ModEM / MT aplicado no brasil
 - [x] Figueiredo, I. (1997) , Investigação Magnetotelúrica nas Serras do Sudeste Brasileiro (RJ/MG): uma Proposta de Modelo Crustal.
 Tese de D.Sc., Observatório Nacional, Rio de Janeiro, RJ, Brasil